Functional Linear Regression with Mixed Predictors: Appendices

-\begin{itemize} \item When $\delta_T \lesssim s\log(p \vee T ) T ^{-1}$, the excess risk is dominated by $ s\log(p \vee T ) T ^{-1}$, which is the standard excess risk rate in the high-dimensional parametric statistics literature \citep[e.g.][]{buhlmann2011statistics}.
-Therefore, the difficulty is dominated by estimating $\{\beta^*_ j \}_{j = 1}^p$, the $p$ univariate coefficient functions. \item When $\delta_T \gtrsim s\log(p \vee T ) T ^{-1}$, the excess risk is dominated by $ \delta_T $, which suggests that the difficulty is dominated by estimating the bivariate coefficient function $ A^*$.
+\begin{itemize} \item When $\delta_T \lesssim \mathfrak {s} \log(p \vee T ) T ^{-1}$, the excess risk is dominated by $ \mathfrak {s} \log(p \vee T ) T ^{-1}$, which is the standard excess risk rate in the high-dimensional parametric statistics literature \citep[e.g.][]{buhlmann2011statistics}.
+Therefore, the difficulty is dominated by estimating $\{\beta^*_ j \}_{j = 1}^p$, the $p$ univariate coefficient functions. \item When $\delta_T \gtrsim \mathfrak {s} \log(p \vee T ) T ^{-1}$, the excess risk is dominated by $ \delta_T $, which suggests that the difficulty is dominated by estimating the bivariate coefficient function $ A^*$.
 We show that in this regime, the optimal excess risk of model \eqref{eq-model-mixed-cov} is of order $ \delta_T $.
 As a result, in this regime the difficulty is dominated by estimating the bivariate coefficient function $ A^*$. \item We further develop matching lower bounds to justify that this phase transition between high-dimensional parametric rate and the non-parametric rate is indeed minimax optimal; see \Cref{sec-lower-bounds}.
-To the best of our knowledge, this is the first time such phenomenon is observed in the functional regression literature. \end{itemize}
+To the best of our knowledge, this is the first time such phenomenon is observed in the functional regression literature. \end{itemize} Note that, this phase transition and its associated optimality are not with respect to the discretization error, i.e.~$n$ - the minimum number of observations obtained for each function.

 Lastly, we derive a representer theorem and further propose a novel optimization algorithm via iterative coordinate descent, which efficiently solves a sophisticated penalized least squares problem with the presence of both a ridge-type smoothing penalty and a group Lasso-type sparsity penalty.